MinAungOo64/ESG_Report_Score/README.md

 This means on average, the prediction score is off by 5.25.
 This is decent considering loss is calculated with the average loss of all four scores.
 The prediction can definitely be improved if the model is only trained to predict the 3 score individually then calculated the total score.
-If we are only concerend about the total score then we can train the model to precit just the total score and the results will be much better.
+If we are only concerned about the total score then we can train the model to predict just the total score and the results will be much better.

 ---